On Cloud Nine

 “Actually getting on the stage and getting to perform up close and personal with the crowd was an amazing thing for me,” he says, “and was definitely a dream come true.”

 Cloud realized that dream by working hard at his craft and believing in himself.
-But he says it also helped that Elmhurst College’s music program has prepared him for big stages and big performances—just like the one he gave in the state capital.
+But he says it also helped that Elmhurst University’s music program has prepared him for big stages and big performances—just like the one he gave in the state capital.

 The Road to Reba